awsdocs/amazon-redshift-management-guide/doc_source/overview.md

 ## Monitoring Clusters<a name="rs-overview-monitoring-clusters"></a>

 There are several features related to monitoring in Amazon Redshift\.
-You can use database audit logging to generate activity logs, configure events and notification subscriptions to track information of interest, and use the metrics in Amazon Redshift and Amazon CloudWatch to learn about the health and performance of your clusters and databases\.
+You can use database audit logging to generate activity logs, configure events and notification subscriptions to track information of interest,\.
+Use the metrics in Amazon Redshift and Amazon CloudWatch to learn about the health and performance of your clusters and databases\.

 ### Database Audit Logging<a name="rs-overview-database-audit-logging"></a>